- All Topics

 - Training & Events

-"I recently decanted 1 liter of diesel engine oil into a 208-liter drum and weighed it.
+"I recently decanted some diesel engine oil into a 208-liter drum and weighed it.
 It weighed 197 kilograms.
 I then sealed the drum.
 After a week, I re-weighed the drum and discovered that it weighed only 185 kilograms.
 Where did the lost weight go?"

 All oils are subject to evaporation loss, some more so than others.
 In certain circumstances, this can have disastrous effects on your equipment.
 One way to determine the evaporation loss of engine oils is with the Noack volatility test (ASTM D-5800).

 This issue can be caused by a number of factors.
 One of the first misnomers about oil drums is that they can be completely sealed.
 If a drum is stored in an area that has temperature swings, e.g., high temperatures during the day and cold temperatures as night, a breathing process occurs through the vent and bung plugs on the top of the drum.
 If the sun heats the drum, the oil may start to evaporate.
 As pressure builds inside the drum, the headspace is purged through the vent, taking with it some of the evaporated oil.